listr2/listr2/docs/repository/contributions.md

 ## Looking for Contributions

-This section implies the following features or bug fixes are blocked for some reason or other and would be more than happy for any contributiors.
+This section implies the following features or bug fixes are blocked for some reason or other and would be more than happy for any contributors.

-### Updating Renderer

-Swapping updating renderer [`log-update`](https://www.npmjs.com/package/log-update) for another library where it can do partial updates.

-#### Problems with Current Implementation

-- For sufficiently long task lists, the flashing effect happens due to it updating the whole screen whenever [`ListrEventType.SHOULD_REFRESH_RENDER`](/api/listr2/enumerations/ListrEventType.html#should-refresh-render) is triggered by the parent task indicating a new render should be done.
-- Most of the issues are opened about _Listr_ breaking or corrupting the terminal output.
-This sometimes causes unintended behavior.
-- It brings a lot of overhead of wrapping and truncating the lines again inside the default renderer since the built-in one does not seem to work for our case.

-#### What has been done?

-There are a couple of tries have been made to migrate using the library [`stdout-update`](https://www.npmjs.com/package/stdout-update).

-This has been mostly failed tries due to it behaving strangely on some tests.

-Naturally, we do not expect it to be a one-to-one replacement, but some tests failed to generate any kind of output at all.

 ### Progress Bar